leo0514/vpc-on-classic-network/about-network.md

 ## Limitations of subnets
 {: #limitations-of-subnets}

-For a complete list of known limitations and features not currently supported, please refer to the [Known Limitations](/docs/vpc-on-classic?topic=vpc-on-classic-known-limitations) document.
+For a complete list of known limitations and features not currently supported, please refer to the [Known Limitations](/docs/vpc-on-classic?topic=vpc-on-classic-known-limitations).

 ### Restrictions on deleting a subnet
 {: #restrictions-on-deleting-a-subnet}